textpattern/textpattern.github.io/themes/creating-and-using-admin-side-themes.md

+---
+layout: document
+category: Themes
+published: true
+title: Creating and using admin-side themes
+description: Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the administration panels.
+---

+# Creating and using admin-side themes

-\\nAdmin-side themes allow Textpattern administrators (and *publishers*) to choose a specific theme from the list of *core* options via the Admin panel.
-The core admin theme options are:
+Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the administration panels, from the list of options via the Admin Preferences.

+The core admin-side theme options are:

--   Classic
+* Classic
--   Remora
+* Hive
--   Hive
+* Hive (Flat Neutral)

 To change the theme, go to Admin &gt;
 [basic_preferences](/home/www/zendstudio/dokuwiki/bin/doku.php?id=basic_preferences),